Integrate a Flutter module into your Android project

 #Flutter requires your project to declare compatibility with Java 11 or later.

-Before attempting to connect your Flutter module project to your host Android app, ensure that your host Android app declares the following source compatibility within your app's build.gradle
+to your host Android app, ensure that your host Android

-file, under the android { }
+app's build.gradle file, under the android { } block.

 android {